OUR THERAPEUTIC RIDING SLOGAN

 In 2008 Herman Veitch became her partner as life coach and they designed an Equine Assisted Program based on his program, Live Positive!
 These 6-week teambuilding programs was immensely powerful and lead to a collaboration with the University of the Free State’s Leadership Programs.

-During 2016 she developed a holistic Equine-Assisted-Law-of-Attraction Program and in 2018 she combined this with the Journey Method and TRE sessions to create a 5-month Life Purpose from Essence Program.
+During 2016 she developed a holistic Equine-Assisted-Quantum Program and in 2018 she combined this with the Journey Method and TRE sessions to create a 5-month Life Purpose from Essence Program.
 This program was so powerful that she turned it into a week retreat during 2019 and officially offered the first Equistria Lifestyle Retreat during April 2020.

 This was the combination of all Marie’s interests and highest excitements as a professional, manifested in one beautiful process!